loveencounterflow/fontmirror/README.md

 model that may be characterized as follows:

 * **each tag is a short word** that describes a useful quality of an entity;
-* tags are symbolized as strings prefixed with a `+` (plus sign) because
+* tags are symbolized as **strings prefixed with a `+` (plus sign)** because
 * all **tags are affirmative**, so `+bold` will (presumably) mean 'yes, this font has bold letters';
   negatives (a la `-bold`) can (currently) only be formed by introducing mutually-exclusive tags (say, `+light`), but
-* observe that (currently) no efforts are made, by the tagging subsystem, to validate any rules beyond those listed here, so users can totally label a given font as being *both* `+bold` and `+light` without the software going to complain about that;
 * the set of tags used within a given catalog forms a **controlled vocabulary**;
 * there's a **total ordering of tags** within a given vocabulary, so of two distinct tags, one always precedes the other (and the other always succedes the one);
-* because of total ordering, we can always write **any set of tags in a unique way**; this is called a combined tag or a 'combotag', wich, because of its uniqueness, lends itself to build file system names from;
+* because of total ordering, we can always write **any set of tags in a unique way**; this is called a combined tag or 'combotag', wich, because of its uniqueness, lends itself to build file system names from.

+What you then do is you go and build a vocabulary, which is realized as basically just a file with a bunch of words in it; this establishes both what the allowed tags are and what ordering they have.
+This file should be saved as `fmcatalog/cfg/tag-vocabulary.txt`.

+Generally speaking, one will want to have one's tags grouped and ordered such that more general and more important terms come first, and more specific and less important ones come later.
+Having a definitive list of tags is a good thing as it facilitates spotting typos; ordering tags is instrumental to building a systematic catalog of combotags without getting drowned in a combinatorial explosion.

+Building such a vocabulary is probably best done in tandem with assigning tags to fonts to get a feeling for breadth and depth of bases one wants to cover at all.
+It's also probably a good idea to start out with a specific purpose in mind, so even just grabbing those quality typefaces first and marking them `+good` so as to sort the wheat from the chaff may be a valuable first step.

+The actual tagging takes place in `fmcatalog/cfg/tags.txt`, which lists one font per line, and has two fields, the fontnick and the tags, separated by whitespace.

+**Note** Observe that (currently) no efforts are made, by the tagging subsystem, to validate any rules beyond those listed here, so users can totally label a given font as being *both* `+bold` and `+light` without the software going to complain about that.

 ## Outline Cache